patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 # New accords

 If I have an idea for a new accord, I may create it using clear and simple language, in a manner that is understandable for all, which I then sign, publish to the registry, and begin to invite others.
 I may broadcast the existence of an accord to solicit adoption, or encourage secrecy.
-I may not unilaterly modify the conditions of an accord, therefore accords may not be modified once signed.
-I could however publish an updated accord, gain signatures, and gradually displace an older accord which falls into obsolescence.
+I may not unilaterly modify the conditions of an accord, however I could publish an updated accord, gain signatures, and gradually displace an older accord which falls into obsolescence.
 New accords are based upon an existing accord, and inherit the conditions of that accord, forming a many-branching tree.
 When I sign an accord, I also sign the accords that it based upon, if I have not done so already.
 As accords are made for the common good, they are placed in the commons, and thus belong to humanity.
 Accords may be authored in any language, and translated into any language, facilitating their spread across linguistic boundaries.

-# Trusted Assistance
+# Account management

 Because there is no central authority in the network, if I lose, forget, or suffer theft of my private key, I may request assistance from those whom I have designated.
 For simplicity, the person who originally invited me to sign the association agreement is automatically designated, and anyone who I invite is also automatically designated.
 I may revoke any designation.

 In practice, when providing assistance, I would need to act with care to ensure that the person is indeed who they say they are.
 We can imagine online scammers entering fake requests for assistance in order to gain control of people's accounts.
 Ideally, such assistance should only be provided in-person.

-# Death

 In the case where a person has died, I must specify to the best of my knowledge the date and time, the location, and the cause of death.
 I may also declare that a person is missing presumed dead.
-If I have been declared dead or missing by error, I may correct this by asserting my continued existence.
+If I have been declared dead or missing by error, I may correct this by asserting my continued existence, hopefully this will rarely occur.

 # Foundation

-The above-mentioned mechanisms of invitations, signatures, reputation, and accord creation are stipulated in the foundational **association accord**, not based on any other, upon which all other accords are ultimately based.
-This accord includes a pledge to treat ourselves, others, and the World, with love, kindness, and respect.
+The above-mentioned mechanisms of invitations, signatures, reputation, accord creation, and account management, are stipulated in the foundational **association accord**.
+This accord is not based on any other, and serves as the basis for all other accords.

-# Signatures & invitations

-Accords are recorded in a registry.

-If I lose, forget, or suffer theft of my private key, I may request assistance from those whom I have designated.
+As the accord is not geographically bounded, it is therefore universal, and may be adopted by people regardless of location, language, nationality, ethnicity, political alignment, or religious affiliation.
+No mention is made of violence, the threat of violence, or an attempt to gain a monopoly on violence, and therefore the accord can not be considered an article of statehood.
+The system is effectively leaderless, with no method of governance, no method of elections.
+No mention is made of the supernatural or the spiritual, therefore the accord does not challenge the primacy of religion.

+The theory of unentanglement